Matra MS11 car-by-car histories

 Matra temporarily pulled out of F1 at the end of 1968, focusing their effort on sports car racing while providing F1 chassis for Ken Tyrrell's team to be powered by Cosworth DFV engines.
 The prototype MS11 was fitted with an interim MS12 engine and used as a test hack for that engine during 1969.
 It was then used in French hillclimbs in 1970, with Beltoise winning at Mont Dore and Urcy, and Pescarolo winning at Beaujolais.
 That car remained in Matra's possession and is generally on display at the Musée Matra, still with its MS12 engine, and wearing the number 90 from Beltoise' victory at Mont Dore.
 In 2016, it was on loan to the Cité de l'Automobile at Mulhouse, still better known as the Schlumpf Collection.
-The other surviving car went to Antoine Raffaëlli with the MS9 and the two MS10s, and is now part of Abba Kogan's magnificent collection of Matras.
+The other surviving car went to Antoine Raffaëlli with the MS9 and the two MS10s, and later became part of Abba Kogan's magnificent collection of Matras.
 A fourth MS11 was built in 2007 by French Matra specialists EPAF, led by Jean-Paul Humbert, and appears regularly at French historic events.

 (26 May 1968)